 - Houses: Now what I think here is that part of this market is spoiled because of big NGOs that pay their employees housing no matter their prices.
 Diplomats live in compounds that normally will cost from 1000 to 2000 USD in any other place of the world, but here they are inflated to 5000-10.000 USD, as the owners of the houses know that NGOs and big companies don’t have any problem paying for that.
 The consequence: inflated costs, unrealistic prices.
 Can’t wait for the boom to collapse.
 Depending on the number of rooms, location, garden area, owner niceness, and conditions of the house, prices go from 26.000-260.000 ETB (1000 USD – 10,000 USD)

 There are many house dealers that work on commission (10% of first-month payment), and sites to find housing (though I think at a very inflated price, so I won’t list them here).

 FOOD AND HYGIENE: WARNING NEEDED

 I do love Ethiopian food.
-However, I recently found that that much coffee, spices, red meat and injera sourness has been affecting my stomach.
+However, I recently found that that much coffee, spices, red meat, and injera sourness have been affecting my stomach.
 I hope it did not produce any ulcer or something similar.

 Ethiopia cuisine can be very good, but sometimes spicy for the foreigner’s paladar.
 They use a lot of oil (and in many cases the unhealthy cheap one) and peppers (locally called “berbere”) which makes their stews oily and spicy.
 Be aware!